Uri Levin: Career

 Upon completion of his studies, Levin began his business career as a business consultant in the London offices of McKinsey & Company, the global management consulting firm.
 In 2007, Levin was recruited by Bank Hapoalim CEO Zvi Ziv to serve as his chief of staff.
 It was at Bank Hapoalim where Levin would meet businesswoman Lilach Asher-Topilsky.

-After a few years at Bank Hapoalim, Levin became the CEO of ISP Group, a Zurich, Switzerland-based financial services firm.
+After a few years at Bank Hapoalim, Levin became the CEO of ISP Group, a Zürich, Switzerland-based financial services firm.
 In 2014, Asher-Topilsky was now CEO of Tel Aviv-based Discount Bank and offered Levin a senior position in strategic planning.

 In May 2017, Levin was named president and CEO of IDB Bank, a New York-based private and commercial bank and a wholly owned subsidiary of Discount Bank.

 In June 2019, Asher-Topilsky made a surprise announcement that she would step down from her role as Discount Bank CEO by year-end to join a private equity firm.
-Earlier in 2019, Bank Hapoalim CEO Erik Pinto had announced he would retire at the end of the year.
+Earlier in 2019, Bank Hapoalim CEO Arik Pinto had announced he would retire at the end of the year.

 In summer 2019, Levin was invited to interview for CEO positions at both Discount Bank and Bank Hapoalim.
 Levin underwent a full day of interviews at Bank Hapoalim, only to withdraw his candidacy shortly thereafter and accept the CEO position at Discount Bank instead.
 He was officially named CEO of Discount Bank in July 2019.
 He formally exited IDB Bank upon the arrival of his successor, businessman Ziv Biron in December 2019, only to immediately begin duties as CEO of Discount Bank.